NxPKG/khulnasoft-docs/content/ddos-protection/dns-protection/rule-settings.md

 * **Disabled**

     * API value: `disabled`.
-    * Cloudflare will collect data about DNS queries, but the protection provided by Advanced DNS Protection systems will be disabled.
+    * Khulnasoft will collect data about DNS queries, but the protection provided by Advanced DNS Protection systems will be disabled.

 * **Monitoring**